Junin grebe

-The Junin grebe (Podiceps taczanowskii), also known as Junin flightless grebe or puna grebe, is a species of grebe endemic to Lake Junin in the Andean highlands of Junin in west-central Peru.
+The Junin grebe (Podiceps taczanowskii), also known as Junin flightless grebe or puna grebe, is a flightless species of grebe endemic to Lake Junin in the Andean highlands of Junin in west-central Peru.
 An endangered species, the current population is estimated at 300–400 individuals, including 140–320 adults.

 Taxonomy

 The scientific name commemorates the Polish zoologist Władysław Taczanowski, author of Ornithology of Peru (1884–86).

 Description

 With a size of approximately 35 cm, the Junin grebe has a dark grey crown extending down the back of its neck to a black back.
 It has white lower parts of the face, neck and underparts, with a narrow grey bill.
 Perhaps the most striking feature is its bright red eyes.
 On the side of the head of adults there are silvery grey feathers, which are absent on non-breeding adults and juveniles.
 The Junin grebe closely resembles the smaller, shorter-necked and shorter-billed northern silvery grebe, which also is found in Lake Junin.

 The calls of the Junin grebe include melodic whistles doo' ith, wit, and a longer phooee-th when trying to attract a mate.